Defective Hip Implants

 Over 100 Years Combined Experience Representing Patients Injured by Defective Medical Devices

 Breakstone, White & Gluck is handling claims for patients affected by faulty hip implants and hip implant recalls.
 Our attorneys represent patients in Massachusetts, New Hampshire, Rhode Island and other New England states in these claims.

 In recent years, many patients have been affected.
 The first major recall occurred on August 26, 2010, when DePuy Orthopaedics, a unit of Johnson & Johnson, recalled its two DePuy ASR hip implants.
 These metal on metal hip implants caused friction between the metal components, resulting in pain and other complications.
 Many patients required revision surgery.

 If you have been injured by a defective hip implant, it is important to learn your rights.
 Our attorneys have more than 100 years combined experience representing clients who have been injured by defective medical devices and hip implants.
-For a free legal consultation, contact our attorneys at 800-379-1244 or 617-723-7676 or use our contact form.
+For a free legal consultation, contact our attorneys at 800-379-1244 or use our contact form.

 Recent Hip Implant Recalls

 DePuy ASR Hip Implants.
 In 2010, DePuy recalled the ASR XL Acetabular System, a hip socket used in traditional hip replacement, and the ASR Hip Resurfacing System, a partial hip replacement that places a metal cap on the ball of the femur and aims to preserve more bone.
 The traditional hip implant was available throughout the world.
 The resurfacing implant was not approved in the United States.